Hemorrhoids are common, so don’t be shy about seeking relief.

 Most people don’t want to talk about hemorrhoids.
 But keeping silent could stand in the way getting relief for a condition that’s very common.
 And your doctor certainly doesn’t mind addressing the topic of hemorrhoids.
 In fact, they want to discuss your symptoms.
 Because what you think is a hemorrhoid could be something more serious.
 It’s best to get your hemorrhoids checked out early, for your peace of mind and to protect your health.

-“Doctors have seen and heard everything, so you don’t have to feel embarrassed when talking about your hemorrhoids,” said Christopher Buzas, D.O., a surgeon at Geisinger General Surgery in Hazleton.
-“It’s essential to get a medical diagnosis to rule out other diseases and not rely on your own opinion about what’s causing the problem.”
+“Doctors have seen and heard everything, so you don’t have to feel embarrassed when talking about hemorrhoids — especially since nearly half of all adults experience them by age 50,” says Dr. Christopher Buzas, a colorectal surgeon at Geisinger.
+“However, it’s essential to get a medical diagnosis to rule out other conditions, like colon cancer or irritable bowel syndrome, and not rely on your own opinion about what’s causing the problem.”

 Hemorrhoids are swollen, irritated veins around your anus and the lowest part of your rectum.
 There are two types of hemorrhoids:

-- Internal: This type of hemorrhoid is inside the rectum, so you will not be able to see it.
-They are usually painless and the only symptom may be bright red blood on the toilet paper or in the toilet after a bowel movement.
+- Internal: This type of hemorrhoid is inside the rectum, so you won’t be able to see it.
+They are usually painless, and the only symptom may be bright red blood on the toilet paper or in the toilet after a bowel movement.

 - External: This type of hemorrhoid is under the skin around the anus.
 It may look like pink or purple bumps.
 Because they are located in an area where there are pain-sensing nerves, they may hurt as well as bleed.

-If you are experiencing any of the following situations related to your hemorrhoids, make an appointment to see your primary care physician:
+If you’re experiencing any of the following situations related to your hemorrhoids, make an appointment to see your doctor: